dwadden/s2-notes/README.md

 This should work on Google Chrome, running on Mac:

 - Clone the repo.
-- Set the environment variable `S2_NOTES_DIR`.
+- Set the environment variable `S2_NOTES_DIR`, and create a directory at this location.
 It's probably easiest to put this in a startup file like your `.bash_profile` or `.bashrc`.
-Create a directory at this location.
 This is where your notes will go.
 - Install [Tampermonkey](https://www.tampermonkey.net) for Chrome.
 - Create a new blank Tampermonkey script.
 Copy the contents of `frontend/s2-notes.js` from this repo into the Tampermonkey script, and save the script.
   - See the Tampermonkey docs for information on how to create and activate a script.